Regularisation of Neural Networks by Enforcing Lipschitz Continuity: Computing the Lipschitz Constant

 where each $\vec u_{i,j}$ contains the elements of the corresponding $F_{i,j}$ serialised into a row vector.
 They then proceed to compute the spectral norm of $U$, rather than computing the spectral norm of $W$, given in Equation~\ref{eq:true-conv-op}.
+As \citet{cisse2017} and \citet{tsuzuku2018} show, this only computes a loose upper bound of the true spectral norm.

-However, it is unclear when the spectral norm of $U$ is an accurate approximation of the spectral norm of $W$, and it is in fact trivial to construct cases where it is highly inaccurate.\footnote{For example, by explicitly constructing $W$ in MATLAB and checking whether \texttt{svd(W)} is equal to \texttt{svd(U)} for the single filter case.
-In all randomly selected kernels we tried, results of the two spectral norm calculations were very different.} Explicitly constructing $W$ and applying a conventional singular value decomposition to compute the spectral norm of a convolutional layer is infeasible, but we show how the power method can be adapted to use standard convolutional network primitives to compute it efficiently.
+Explicitly constructing $W$ and applying a conventional singular value decomposition to compute the spectral norm of a convolutional layer is infeasible, but we show how the power method can be adapted to use standard convolutional network primitives to compute it efficiently.
 Consider the usual process for computing the largest singular value of a square matrix using the power method, provided in Algorithm~\ref{alg:power-method}.
 The expression of most interest to us is inside the for loop, namely

 which, due to the associativity of matrix multiplication, can be broken down into two steps:

 and